mechcorn/studyProjects/README.md

 file javascript_gamePart contain a part of game for browser;

-files obstCreate_*.cs are a parts of program for  creating optimal binary search tree;
+files obstCreate_*.cs are a parts of program for  creating optimal binary search tree (excluding obstCreate_preparer_Form1.cs);

+file obstCreate_preparer_Form1.cs contain preparing data for format which using obstCreateProgram for creating tree;